-On 25 January 1860 the Post Office was opened and named Morse’s Creek.
+On 25 January 1860 the Post Office was opened and the area was named Morse’s Creek.
 The Morse’s Creek goldfield was chosen for the town’s survey in 1866 and the town was renamed Bright, in honour of the British politician and reformer, John Bright.
-Streets were named after politicians and lawyers of the era.
+Streets were also named after politicians and lawyers of the era.

-Hydraulic sluicing was introduced in Victoria around 1855 and was carried out at the Ovens River in Bright during the 1870s and 1880s.
+Hydraulic sluicing was introduced in Victoria around 1855, with around 6,000 diggers mining for gold.
+Hydraulic sluicing continued at the Ovens River in Bright during the 1870s and 1880s.

 ‘The Valley of the Shadow of Death’